I7-Examples/When-in-Rome-2/docs/source.txt

 	if the creature can see the player and the player is carrying something delicious (called the treat), say "In its eagerness for [the treat], [the creature] [if the creature is hostile]circles you, growling, so that you can't get much done[otherwise]clings so desperately to your trouser leg that you can't do much of anything[end if]." instead.

-Every turn: if the player is poisoned, end the game saying "You black out."
+Every turn: if the player is poisoned, end the story saying "You black out."

 Instead of putting a wearable thing on the creature: try dressing the creature in the noun.